reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

-## Running CLI Commands Against LocalStack
+## Common Usage Patterns

-### Create a Profile for the AWS CLI
+#### Running CLI Commands Against LocalStack

-We start by creating a fake profile in the AWS CLI so that we can later use the AWS CLI for invoking the services provided by LocalStack:
+**We start by creating a fake profile in the AWS CLI** so that we can later use the AWS CLI for invoking the services provided by LocalStack:

 ```
 aws configure --profile localstack